 The MS in Applied Biostatistics provides graduates with the knowledge, skills, and professional confidence to apply the statistical methods commonly used in biomedical research; apply basic principles and methods to design, plan, conduct, and interpret biomedical studies in clinical trials, observational studies, and big genomic and genetics data; and provide effective biostatistical advice as a member of a team with strong consultancy, oral, and written communication skills.
 The degree will be awarded upon successful completion of 34 credits of coursework and co-curricular requirements including a research rotation, and a final written report based on the training experience.
 Graduates of the program are prepared for careers as biostatisticians in biomedical research enterprises, pharmaceutical companies, contract research organizations, government, and federal agencies.

 Eligible students will have one year of college-level calculus to include multivariable calculus, and preferably 2 credits of linear algebra, covering matrix algebra and singular value decomposition.
-Applications from students with no formal coursework in linear algebra will be considered and students provisionally accepted will be expected to complete the requirement before the beginning of the AST by taking a residential or online course and providing appropriate documentation of completion.
+Applications from students with no formal coursework in linear algebra will be considered and students provisionally accepted will be expected to complete the requirement before the beginning of the Accelerated Statistics Training (AST) by taking a residential or online course and providing appropriate documentation of completion.
 No previous training in statistics is required, nor is an undergraduate major in mathematics or statistics.